Visnalize/.com/src/win7simu/faq.md

 ### Can you add this feature, that feature and more features?

 Yes.
-If they are not listed above.
+If the feature is not rejected as above.
 You can write to me at [visnalize@gmail.com](mailto:visnalize@gmail.com) to help prioritize the requests.

 ### I don't know the password.
 How do I login?